 Corrie Francis Parks brings life to the inanimate through frame-by-frame manipulation of physical materials.
-Animating with one hand under the camera and the other on the computer keyboard, her films and photography maintain an organic connection to traditional production methods while fully integrating digital technology.
+With one hand under the camera and the other on the computer keyboard, her films and photography maintain an organic connection to traditional production methods while fully integrating digital technology.

-She studied animation at Dartmouth College and received her MFA from University of Southern California.
-Now an Assistant Professor of Animation at University of Maryland, Baltimore County (UMBC), Parks continues to research animation from a practitioner's perspective.
+Corrie received her B.A. from Dartmouth College and her MFA from University of Southern California.
+Now an Assistant Professor of Visual Arts at University of Maryland, Baltimore County (UMBC), Parks continues to research frame-by-frame movement from a practitioner's perspective.
 Her book, Fluid Frames: Experimental Animation with Sand, Clay, Paint and Pixels explores the tactile nature of moving malleable materials directly under the camera, bringing together traditional and digital workflow through interviews with contemporary animators and workshop-style exercises.